NiekKeijzer/dotfiles/README.md

 ```
 stow -t ~ vim
 ```
 Note: The -t ~ may not be necessary in most cases, but ensures the files are placed in the homedir.

+### Custom configuration

+If either `.extra` or `.extra.zsh` exists in the user's homedir, it's loaded during the final step of initialization.
+This can be used to overwrite the Git committer for example.